A Public Policy and Leadership Learning Cohort

 In 2006, the Katie Williams CARE (Child Care Advocates Ready to Emerge) Fellowship was created by Child Care WORKS in honor of longtime children's advocate Katie L. Williams.

 The CARE Fellowship aims to provide early childhood development and school-age care professionals an opportunity to connect the dots between early childhood development and school-age care public policy and the daily work of caring for and supporting children and families.
 Over 200 individuals from throughout Minnesota have graduated from the CARE Fellowship.

 Beginning in 2013, a collaborative of child care and early learning organizations have come together to continue the legacy of the CARE Fellows: Child Care Aware of Minnesota, Minnesota Association for the Education of Young Children–Minnesota School Age Care Alliance, Minnesota Child Care Association, Think Small and YWCA Minneapolis.

 Participants will learn how they can be effective advocates for the early childhood and afterschool fields when engaging and educating policymakers at all levels of government.
-Advocacy is about changing the conversation and defining the debate.
-Participants will learn how to use their voice and share their story to impact change.
+Advocacy is about influencing policy through effective conversation and debate.

-The application period for the 2017-18 CARE Fellowship cohort has closed
+The application period for the 2018-19 CARE Fellowship is now closed.

 The CARE (Child Care Advocates Ready to Emerge) Fellowship is an opportunity for participants to: